kailermai/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding/Editing a Student Record
+1. Adding a Student Record while all Students are being shown

+   a.
+Prerequisites: List all Students using the `list` command.
+Multiple Students in the list.

+   b.
+Test case: `record 1 week/1 att/1 sub/1 part/1`
+      Expected: The record in week 1 for the student at index 1 is created with the given attendance, participation, and submission scores.
+Details of the added record is shown in the result display.

+   c.
+Test case: `record 1 week/2 att/1 sub/0 part/5`
+      Expected: The record in week 2 for the student at index 1 is created with the given attendance, participation, and submission scores.
+Details of the added record is shown in the result display.

+   d.
+Test case: `record 1 week/18 att/1 sub/1 part/1`
+      Expected: No record is created with the given attendance, participation, and submission scores.
+An error message highlighting `WEEK_NUMBER` constraints is shown in the result display.

+   e.Test case: `record 1 week/3 att/5 sub/1 part/1`
+      Expected: No record is created.
+An error message highlighting `ATTENDANCE_SCORE` constraints is shown in the result display.

+   f.
+Other incorrect record commands to try: `record x week/1 att/1 sub/1 part/1` (where x is larger than list size), `record 1 week/1 sub/1 part/1` (missing `ATTENDANCE_SCORE`), `record 1 week/1 att/x sub/y part/z` where `x`, `y` and `z` are variations of invalid scores.

+2. Editing a Student Record while all Students are being shown

+   a.
+Prerequisites: There exists a student with existing record(s) in the class.

+   b.
+Test case: `record x week/y att/1 sub/1 part/5` (where x is the index of the student and y is the index of the record to be edited)
+      Expected: The record in week y for the student at index x is edited with the given attendance, participation, and submission scores.
+Details of the edited record is shown in the result display.

+   c.
+Other incorrect record commands to try: Refer to 1d, 1e, and 1f
+      Expected: Similar to 1d, 1e, and 1f

+### Deleting a Student Record
+1. Deleting a Student Record while all Students are being shown

+   a.
+Prerequisites: There exists a student with existing record(s) in the class.

+   b.
+Test case: `record x week/y` (where x is the index of the student and y is the index of the record to be deleted)
+      Expected: The record in week y for the student at index x is deleted.
+Details of the deleted record is shown in the result display.

+   c.
+Test case: `record x week/y att/1` (where x is the index of the student and y is the index of the record to be deleted)
+      Expected: No record is deleted.
+An error message about the incorrect command format is shown in the result display.

+   d.
+Test case: `record x week/z` (where x is the index of the student and z is a week number where no record exists)
+      Expected: No record is deleted.
+A helper message indicating that no record exists for the specified week is shown in the result display.

+   e.
+Other incorrect record commands to try: `record x week/y` (where x is larger than list size or y is not within the range of a valid week number)

 ### Deleting a Student

 1. Deleting a Student while all Students are being shown